-Now that a lot of us might be sitting at home, trying to ace the next job interview online, we need to have the answers prepared.
-Maybe in the real world, you could have expressed more with your body language, (your aura and friendliness, your perfect smile, hypnosis, etc.) But in the virtual world, your words matter more than ever.
+Now that many of us are be sitting at home, trying to ace the next job interview online, we need to have the answers prepared.
+Maybe in the real world, you could have expressed more with your body language (your aura and friendliness, your perfect smile, hypnosis, etc.).
+But in the virtual world, your words matter more than ever.

 So read on and get ahead by preparing the answers to the most common job interview questions:

-1. So tell me a little about yourself
+Common interview question 1: So, tell me a little about yourself!

-It always sounds so simple, but when asked, you always find yourself sitting there with the first word ‘Umm’ coming out of your mouth like a newborn.
+It always sounds so simple, but when asked at an interview, you always find yourself sitting there with the word ‘Umm’ coming out of your mouth like a newborn.

-Although some uses are natural, you need to avoid overusing the ‘umm’ followed by the recitation of your resume, and make yourself look like the professional you are.
+Although some uses are natural, you need to avoid overusing the ‘umm’ followed by the recitation of your resume; make yourself look like the professional you are.

 The first step is to do your research on the company.
 Then think about the parts of your experience that could prove to be relevant.

 Talk about how you reached your current work position and company, your ambitions when you were in college, and whether they are different now.
-You can also include relevant personal life experiences or reasons for gaps in your resume (if any).
+This is a very common interview question where they seek to hear about your personal life experiences or reasons for gaps in your resume.

 Talk about your long-term goals with the company, what you intend to do while you work for the position offered to you, and how it will be relevant to your future goals.
-Moreover, be sincere and honest.
+Moreover, be sincere and honest during the interview.
 If lying on the beach is where you see yourself in 5 years, tell them it would be on a business trip as a reward for the excellent job you would do!

-But if you’re leaving your current job, DO NOT put your job, employer, or colleagues forward in a negative light.
+But if you’re leaving your current job, DO NOT shine a negative light on your job, employer, or colleagues.
 The interviewer is not your colleague or friend.
-Instead, you could say things like – your ideas and goals do not match with your current company/employer/projects.
-Talk about how you wish to explore new skills and opportunities to develop a more versatile portfolio.
+Instead, you could say things like: your ideas and goals do not match with your current company/employer/projects.
+Don’t miss the opportunity during a job interview to talk about how you wish to explore new skills and opportunities to develop a more versatile portfolio.

 Remember that an interview is always a two-way street.
-List down your positive attributes that would benefit them as your employer.
+So, list down your positive attributes that would benefit your employer.
 Then tell them about how YOU would benefit from the position.